State Institute of Engineering & Technology, Nilokheri: History

 The concept of the diploma institute at Nilokheri as an engineering college was first introduced in year 2000.
 After many initial tries, college was supposed to open in 2010 but due to government and political policy, idea was rejected once again.
 The institute building was inaugurated by Manohar Lal Khattar, who was the Chief Minister of Haryana on 23 September 2012 which previously being used by the students of Govt.
 Polytechnic Nilokheri (GPN)'s for attending classes of Diploma Ist year & later were shifted out en bloc to mark the beginning of SIET Nilokheri at its campus in new building.
 The Guru BrahmaNand Ji Govt.
 Polytechnic Nilokheri (GBNGPN) is thus the mother institution of GEC Nilokheri.
 The institute was proposed to upgrade to the Haryana Institute of Technology, Nilokheri by Nayab Singh Saini, the current Chief Minister of Haryana on March 17, 2025.

 Foundation

 The institute was granted the status of engineering college on 30 April 2016 having named Government Engineering College, Nilokheri which was later changed to State Institute of Engineering & Technology, Nilokheri.
+The first academic session has start from 16th August, 2016.
 The institution have best record in placements of 2021 and 2020 batch.
-Up to 70% of CSE branch students were placed in multinational corporations like TCS, NIIT, etc. Students of this institution show keen interested in open source development, competitive programming, data structure and algorithms, machine learning, artificial intelligence, etc.
+Up to 70% of CSE branch students were placed in multinational corporations like TCS, NIIT, etc. Students of this institution show keen interested in open source development, competitive programming, data structure and algorithms, machine learning, artificial intelligence etc.

+Past regular Directors

+The following is a list of Directors of the State Institute of Engineering & Technology (SIET), Nilokheri since its inception in 2016: